Rio de Janeiro: Climate

+According to data from the Brazilian National Institute of Meteorology (INMET), since 1931, the absolute minimum temperature recorded in Rio de Janeiro was 6.4 °C on August 18, 1933, at the meteorological station in the Bangu neighborhood (deactivated in March 2004).
+This same station, located in the city's hottest neighborhood, recorded a maximum temperature of 43.1 °C on January 14, 1984, which held the record for the highest temperature in the city until December 26, 2012, when 43.2 °C was recorded at the Santa Cruz station.
+The record for rainfall within 24 hours is 349.4 mm, recorded on February 26, 1971, at the former station in the Engenho de Dentro neighborhood.

 Demographics

 According to the 2010 IBGE Census, there were 5,940,224 people residing in the city of Rio de Janeiro.
-In 2010, the city of Rio de Janeiro was the second-most populous city in Brazil, after São Paulo.
+Since 1960, when it was surpassed by São Paulo, the city of Rio de Janeiro has been the second-most populous city in Brazil.

 Ethnic groups

-The census revealed the following numbers: White Brazilian (38,6% or 2.619.864); Multirracial (23,0% or 1.558.863); Evens (19,9% or 1.310.866); Black (15,7% or 1.062.519); Asian Brazilian (2,6% or 176.775); and Native American (0,2% or 13.549).
+The 2022 census revealed the following numbers: White Brazilian (45.4% or 2,821,619); Mixed (38.7% or 2,403,895); Black (15.6% or 968,428); Asian (10,514 or 0.2%); Indigenous (6,531 or 0.1%).
 The population of Rio de Janeiro was 53.2% female and 46.8% male.

-The black community was formed by residents whose ancestors had been brought as slaves, mostly from Angola and Mozambique, as well by people of Angolan, Mozambican and West African descent who moved to Rio from other parts of Brazil.
-The samba (from Bahia with Angolan influence) and the famous local version of the carnival (from Europe) first appeared under the influence of the black community in the city.
-Today, nearly half of the city's population is by phenotype perceptibly black or part black.
-A large majority has some recent sub-Saharan ancestor.
+The black community was formed by residents whose ancestors had been trafficked into slavery, mostly from Angola and Mozambique, as well by people of Angolan, Mozambican and West African descent who moved to Rio from other parts of Brazil.
+Nearly half of the city's population is by phenotype mixed or black.
 White in Brazil is defined more by having a European-looking phenotype rather than ancestry, and two full siblings can be of different "racial" categories in a skin color and phenotype continuum from pálido (branco) or fair-skinned, through branco moreno or swarthy Caucasian, mestiço claro or lighter skinned multiracial, pardo (mixed race) to negro or black.
 Pardo, for example, in popular usage includes those who are caboclos (mestizos), mulatos (mulattoes), cafuzos (zambos), juçaras (archaic term for tri-racials) and westernized Amerindians (which are called caboclos as well), being more of a skin color rather than a racial group in particular.